brillout/wildcard-api/readme.md

 <br/>
 <br/>

-### What about permissions?
+### What about permission?

 With Wildcard,
-permissions are specifided by code.
+permission is specifided by code.

 For example: